-- The vehicle may still have a traditional ignition lock or it may have Keyless Entry, a system where the ignition key can switch on the vehicle from anywhere inside it (such as the driver's pocket or handbag).
-Some vehicles can also be controlled using an app. - Use the ignition key, if there is one, to switch the vehicle to "Off".
+- The vehicle may still have a traditional ignition lock or it may have Keyless Entry, a system where the ignition key can switch on the vehicle from anywhere inside it (e.g. in the driver's pocket or a handbag in the vehicle).
+Some vehicles can also be controlled using an app. - Use the ignition key, if there is one, to switch the vehicle to OFF.

-If the vehicle features a "START ENGINE STOP" button that can be used to deactivate the vehicle, press this.
+If the vehicle features a START-ENGINE-STOP button that can be used to deactivate the vehicle, press this.